idrispendisbey/arionum-scripts/README.md

 ## Troubleshooting
 If status fails or returns timeout, try the following seperately...
-- Run status a few times for initial blocks to kick in.
+ - Run 'status' a few times for initial blocks to kick in.
 Wait a few minutes then run status again.
-- Run restart function to restart all services.
+ - Run 'restart' function to restart all services.
 Wait a few minutes then run status again.
-- Run 'sync' to run sanity manually to monitor progress.
+ - Run 'sync' to run sanity manually and monitor progress.
-- Run 'rebuild' to sync to a remote daily snapshot.
+ - Run 'rebuild' to sync to a remote daily snapshot. 'rebuild latest' if its been awhile.
+ - Run 'peers reset' to clear peers table. sync and/or sanity will replenish peers on next run.

  - To speed up initial sync use the "rebuild" function.
 This will download a snapshot from pxgamer, import it and restart.
  - If sync gets stuck try "pop 1" or "pop 10".
 This will clear the stuck block and it should start syncing again.

 ## Bugs
 Bash script has "set -e" commented out which means it will NOT HALT on any errors.
 NOT responsible if you hose your server SO use a clean server that you can re-provision with ease.